-We seek to support the price performance of our PCs through a variety of strategies, including those discussed above and the creation of larger PC Pools or Giant PCs with a larger and more diverse population of Mortgages, as well as through the issuance of mortgage securities that are backed by our PCs.
-In addition, if we were not supporting the performance of our PCs, it is possible we would not enter into certain of the activities and transactions discussed above or that such transactions would be on terms less favorable to our counterparties.
+We seek to support the price performance of our PCs through a variety of strategies, including the purchase and sale of PCs and other agency securities, as well as through the issuance of mortgage securities that are backed by our PCs.
 Our purchases and sales of mortgage-related securities influence the relative supply and demand for these securities, and the issuance of mortgage securities that are backed by our PCs helps support the price performance of our PCs.
 Depending upon market conditions, including the relative prices, supply of and demand for PCs and comparable Fannie Mae securities, as well as other factors, there may be substantial variability in any period in the total amount of securities we purchase or sell, and in the success of our efforts to support the liquidity and price performance of our PCs.
 We may increase, reduce or discontinue these or other related activities at any time, which could affect the liquidity of the market for PCs.
 The Incorporated Documents contain additional information about our security performance and market support activities.